Saving for retirement

 Retirement is something most of us look forward to − particularly on a Monday morning.
 However, those thoughts are often little more than a whimsical cocktail of not having to work and prolonged holidays.
 The reality could be rather different.
-Let’s start saving for retirement.

 For a start, retirement has increasingly become a gradual process, with part-time work often playing an important role.
-The latest data from the Office for National Statistics (ONS) show that 13.5% of men and 8.5% of women aged 65 and over are still in employment.
+The latest data from the Office for National Statistics (ONS) show that 15.0% of men and 9.4% of women aged 65 and over are still in employment.

-Ensuring you have enough to live on in retirement, however, isn’t straightforward.
-In 2021 the Pensions and Lifetime Savings Association calculated that a couple who wish to enjoy a moderate standard of living in retirement need a net annual income of £30,600 (£36,200 in London).
-Inflation has added over 10% to those figures.
-Not planning adequately for your later years could have a serious impact.
+Ensuring you have enough to live on in retirement isn’t straightforward.
+In a report published earlier this year updated calculations from the Pensions and Lifetime Savings Association showed that a couple who wish to enjoy a moderate standard of living in retirement now need a net annual income of £43,100 (£44,900 in London).

-What’s covered in the guide:
+What’s covered in our Retirement guide:

 Exploring pension options